cresset-template/cresset/README.md

 To alleviate these problems,
 I propose the use of Docker Compose as a basic MLOps solution for both development and production.
 Using Docker and Docker Compose, the entire training environment can be reproduced.
-Compose has not caught on in the deep learning community yet, possibly because it is usually advertised as a multi-container solution, though it can be used for single-container development just as well.
+Compose has not yet caught on in the deep learning community, possibly because it is usually advertised as a multi-container solution, though it can be used for single-container development just as well.